It’s hard for a shepherd when the bear pays a call. It isn’t a good time for me to visit, but when I set out I know nothing of all this.

 “No, no. An old one, very old would die.
 Another gets ill and I don’t react before she dies.
 Another eaten by the bears…” Some simply disappeared.

 As soon as he arrived, Mustaphá started learning Catalan and Spanish.
-Down in the valley for the winter, he was working on the farm in the day, but when he returned to his room he had his nose in a book.
+Down in the valley for the winter, he was working on the farm in the day, but when he returned to his room he had his nose in a textbook.

 “I got up at six and studied until nine before work.
 In the evening, after eating, I studied.
 I studied until I fell asleep.
 Next morning, the same.”